BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 completely dry of it, such that even if you have thoughts \[of sensual objects?\], they are not *sensual thoughts* in the sense of thoughts that would immediately pressure you.
 That’s a true relief, a true peace, laying down a burden.
-But there is no magical way to achieve this, i.e - ‘watch your left nostril, watch your right, three steps left’ - there is only the withdrawal from that which you are addicted to.
+But there is no magical way to achieve this, i.e—‘watch your left nostril, watch your right, three steps left’—there is only the withdrawal from that which you are addicted to.
 That is the ‘magical way’; and you need to be *sufficiently* withdrawn.
 For how long, depends on how strongly you were addicted.

-**<cite>MN 107 - The Discourse to Ganaka-Moggallana<cite>:**
+**<cite>MN 107—The Discourse to Ganaka-Moggallana</cite>:**

 <div lang="en">